redhat-developer/app-services-cli/docs/commands/rhoas_context_status.md

 $ rhoas context status

 # View the status of all application services in a specific service context
-$ rhoas context status --name my-context
+$ rhoas context status --name dev

 # View the status of the Kafka instance set in the current service context
 $ rhoas context status kafka